Government of the 16th Dáil

-8th Government of Ireland
+8th government of Ireland

 Nomination of Taoiseach

-The members of the 16th Dáil first met on 20 March 1957.
+The 16th Dáil first met on 20 March 1957.
 In the debate on the nomination of Taoiseach, Fianna Fáil leader Éamon de Valera was proposed and this motion was carried with 78 votes in favour and 53 votes against.
 De Valera was appointed as Taoiseach by President Seán T. O'Kelly.

 Members of the Government

 After his appointment as Taoiseach by the president, Éamon de Valera proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.

 Parliamentary Secretaries

 On 21 March 1957, the Government appointed the Parliamentary Secretaries on the nomination of the Taoiseach.